ryantd42/NY-Legislative-Git/2023/S2773B-2023/bill.md

  Introduced  by Sens.
-KRUEGER, JACKSON -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Cities  1  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+KRUEGER, JACKSON -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Cities  1  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the administrative code of the city of New York and  the vehicle  and  traffic law, in relation to prohibiting the sale of ATVs and off-highway motorcycles in the city of New York; and to amend  the vehicle  and traffic law, in relation to requiring the purchaser of an ATV  purchased  for use in the state of New York to sign a declaration stating that such  purchaser  understands  all  laws  and  regulations governing the use of such ATV in the state
+ AN  ACT to amend the administrative code of the city of New York and the vehicle and traffic law, in relation to prohibiting the sale  of  ATVs and off-highway motorcycles in the city of New York

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: